Wahconah Park: Current tenant

-In 2012, the Pittsfield Suns, an expansion franchise of the Futures Collegiate Baseball League, began playing at Wahconah Park.
+In 2012, the Pittsfield Suns, an expansion franchise of the Futures Collegiate Baseball League (FCBL), began playing at Wahconah Park.
 Marvin Goldklang is the majority owner; the Goldklang Group also owns part of the club.
-Goldklang owned and operated the Pittsfield Mets.
+Goldklang previously owned and operated the Pittsfield Mets.

+In March 2024, the FCBL announced that the Suns would not play the 2024 season because of safety issues at Wahconah Park.
+Pittsfield was also scheduled to sit out the 2025 season.

 In the summer, concerts are held in Wahconah Park.
 It is also home to varsity football games for Pittsfield-area high schools.

+In July 2025, the Pittsfield Parks Commission voted to have the grandstand demolished.
+The grandstand installed in 1950, is not structurally sound to reuse, and will be demolished in the fall of 2025.
+The field will remain available as well as temporary accommodations while the grandstand is rebuilt.